damiancipolat/Redis_PUBSUB_node/README.md

 ### Pub - sub design:
 All the server and workers run into a docker container, in the workers we user docker-compouse in scale mode.

 <img src="https://github.com/damiancipolat/Redis_PUBSUB_node/blob/master/doc/pub-sub-redis.png?raw=true" align="center" />

-In this diagram, we are focus the events architecture to create a async flow using events.
+In this diagram, we are focusing the events architecture to create a async flow using events.

 <img src="https://github.com/damiancipolat/Redis_PUBSUB_node/blob/master/doc/pub-sub-redis-events.png?raw=true" align="center" />